Lyalpha/ifuanal/docs/tutorial.rst

   multiprocessed parts of the analyses where ``Ncpu`` is the number of cpus on the system (this is saved under the attribute :attr:`n_cpu` and can be changed manually).
 * Emission lines to fit are defined in the file `data/emissionlines.json`.
-The existing entries should not be altered, however additional lines may be added.
-  No sanity checking of these entries is done, so make sure they are sensible for the data being analysed (i.e. within the wavelength window of the cube).
+  Additional lines can be fit for by copying this file and manually adding new entries, and giving the filepath of this new file via the ``el_json`` argument.
+Existing lines should not be altered.
+No sanity checking of the lines is done, so make sure they are sensible for the data being analysed (i.e. within the wavelength window of the cube).

 ..
 NOTE::